 What’s more, Reddit user MaimedPhoenix points out that Harry later named several of the characters who died, but did not mention Lavender: “Fred, Lupin, Tonks, Colin Creevey and fifty others,” he says.
 Wouldn’t Harry mention Lavender before Colin?

-The case for Lavender being dead
+The case for Lavender Brown being dead

 The Deathly Hallows movie was a little more clear about Lavender’s fate: She died.
+In this scene from the movie, the character is still as a rock, strongly suggesting she passed away.

 But there’s one problem: The movies aren’t canon.